The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Comparisons with observed fields

 The metallicity dependence of stellar magnetic activity (for a fixed Rossby number) was already established in various studies \citep{Karoff18,See21,See23,See24}.
 Using literature values, we found that stars along the model curves had near-solar metallicities, while all stars for which our model underestimated the mean field had slightly higher metallicities than the Sun, up to 0.20 dex.
 For a few stars the field-strength deviations relative to our model appeared to be additionally affected by differences in effective temperature to the solar value.

 To evaluate the significance of a potential sampling bias, we collected the temperature and metallicity measurements for the G-star sample, using the PASTEL catalogue of stellar atmospheric parameters \citep{PASTEL_Soubiran16}.
-We confine the analysis to studies published after 1994, which are generally based on spectra with relatively high resolution and S/N (the averages do not change but the measurement sample gets smaller, when we took 1998 as the cut-off).
+We confined the analysis to studies published after 1994, which are generally based on spectra with a relatively high resolution and signal-to-noise (the averages did not change but the measurement sample got smaller, when we took 1998 as the cut-off).
 To avoid biases introduced by different ways of estimating errors in the metallicities used in different studies, we determined unweighted means over $N$ measurements and calculated the standard deviation of the mean, $\sigma/\sqrt{N-1}$, as the uncertainty.

-Figure~\ref{fig:FeH_Teff} shows the mean field strength deviation
+Figure~\ref{fig:FeH_Teff} shows the mean field strength deviation,